tessaSAC/stitch-in-time/readme.md

 ```
 ##### This method is very similar to the `setCookie` example in the HTTP Plugin's README, but its syntax has been reordered to fit within Vue's `methods` style.
 It has also been augmented to expire any cookies after two days.

-##### One potential point of confusion here is that when looking at the [Http.setCookie source code](https://github.com/capacitor-community/http/blob/455dc0cb0add1b872dbc914077b9754df4d8c0f3/src/web.ts#L112), it may seem like this method is behaving essentially identically to the [browser's HTTP Set-Cookie approach](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie); however, if you try to pass in a value for `name` or `SameSite`, you will quickly discover this is *not* what's happening.
+##### One potential point of confusion here is that you may assume (or infer from the [Http.setCookie source code](https://github.com/capacitor-community/http/blob/455dc0cb0add1b872dbc914077b9754df4d8c0f3/src/web.ts#L112)) that `setCookie` behaves identically to the [browser's HTTP Set-Cookie approach](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie); however, if you try to pass in a value for `name` or `SameSite`, you will quickly discover this is *not* what's happening.
 The [method's interface](https://github.com/capacitor-community/http/blob/455dc0cb0add1b872dbc914077b9754df4d8c0f3/src/definitions.ts#L99) reveals that this method will only take four potential pieces of data: `url`, `key`, `value`, and `ageDays`, where `key` becomes the cookie's `name` and `ageDays` its `Expires` value.

 &nbsp;